 I am a mystical omnitheist and religious humanist; skeptic and curmudgeon; freethinker and rationalist; agitator and pacifist; historian and futurist.

-I live with my wife, Jody, and our menagerie – Oliver, a Dachshund and our three cats Shire, and brothers Watson and Holmes.
+I live with my wife, Jody, and our menagerie – Oliver (the elder of the menagerie), a recently adopted rescue Dachshund named Olivia, and our three cats Shire, and brothers Watson and Holmes.